chinapedia/wikipedia.abstract.en/Page/Quantum_mechanics.md

-Hydrogen_Density_Plots.pngs of the electron in a hydrogen atom at different energy levels.
+s of the electron in a hydrogen atom at different energy levels.
 Quantum mechanics cannot predict the exact location of a particle in space, only the probability of finding it at different locations.[1]
 The brighter areas represent a higher probability of finding the electron.]]

 QUANTUM MECHANICS (QM; also known as QUANTUM PHYSICS, QUANTUM THEORY, the WAVE MECHANICAL MODEL, or MATRIX MECHANICS), including quantum field theory, is a fundamental theory in physics which describes nature at the smallest scales of energy levels of atoms and subatomic particles.[2]